 GDPR isn’t here to make your life difficult, but it will take a collaborative strategic approach to avoid falling foul of the law.
 But marketers love a challenge, right?
 At Everything DM we have been data evangelists ever since our creation, and have the expertise to make your marketing impactful and compliant in light of the biggest shake up in recent years.
 Fearless, bold marketing can still be done!

-You’ll need evidence that every person on the receiving end of your digital marketing has opted-in.
+Under the consent basis, you’ll need evidence that every person on the receiving end of your email marketing has opted-in.
 Consent should be given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication.
 That doesn’t mean pre-ticked boxes, taking ‘silence’ as consent, or forcing them to accept your marketing as part of a sales process.
 Beware you cannot email people who’ve already opted-out of your emails either, even if you consider it part of your data audit.
 Two well-known brands have done this and been penalised.

 “But we’ll have no-one to email!”